-Our global privacy standard www.oxinst.com/corporatecontent/privacy sets out the principles that guide our approach to handling personal information, and all employees are required to undertake mandatory training
+Our global privacy standard www.oxinst.com/corporate-content/privacy sets out the principles that guide our approach to handling personal information, and all employees are required to undertake mandatory training on data protection.

 Our marketing teams work closely with our legal teams to ensure our marketing activities are compliant with the European General Data Protection Regulation (GDPR), UK GDPR and related privacy legislation in other territories.
 We have invested in high-quality CRM and marketing business systems infrastructure that have enabled us to enhance our security and controls.